-5 Different model types may be used to simulate terrestrial biodiversity, such as correlative species distribution models, macroecological species richness models, process-based biodiversity models, and others.
+Different model types may be used to simulate terrestrial biodiversity, such as correlative species distribution models (SDMs), macroecological species-richness models (MEMs), process-based biodiversity models, and others.
 There are no restrictions regarding the model type, as long as the methodology has been documented in previous peer-reviewed publications.

-In its initial stage, this protocol focuses on correlative species distribution models; it will be amended with the needs and requirements of other model types as required.
+In its initial stage, this protocol focuses on correlative SDMs and MEMs; it will be amended with the needs and requirements of other model types as required.

-10 Species distribution models (SDMs) are used to identify the potential climatic niche of a species and so allow to predict a species' probability of occurrence under present and future climatic conditions.
+Species distribution models are used to identify the potential climatic niche of a species and so allow to predict a species' probability of occurrence under present and future climatic conditions.
 Running these models for multiple species, one can aggregate the individual occurrence probabilities to a summed probability of occurrence (a proxy of species richness).